AlphaCharlie 3 months ago

 If the price to pay is that there is some risk some dummy might start parsing the comments as code, so be it.
 This is not a really a problem in "regular" programming languages, I don't see why it would be in a configuration language.

-• mmh0000 a day ago
+• mmh0000 3 months ago

 I will start by saying, I completely agree with you!